baiano/soft-expert/README.md

 ## Frontend
 Frontend was built on node 18.
 To install, go to frontend folder and use `npm ci`.
 Then you can `npm run dev`.
+If you prefer, there is a build on `frontend_build.zip` file.

 ## Database
 The database is Postgres and is configured in `docker-compose.yml` and `db/Dockerfile` files.